Skip to content

 Benefits

-• Centralized logging - All logs in one place across machines
+• Centralized logging - All logs from all machines in one place

 • Real-time processing - Transform and route logs as they arrive